SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 process.stdin.pipe(outStream);
 ```

-The `.end()` method ends writing data.
+- `.end()`: this method ends writing data

 The arguments chunk and encoding are optional, which will permit one final new chunk of data to be written instantly before closing the stream.

 Moreover, the optional callback function is added as a listener for the **finish** event of the Writable stream.